Choosing the right WordPress theme is exceptionally important: the right theme can make a site, and vice versa for the wrong theme.

 We’ll cover the former now and the latter later.
 With a pirated theme, you don’t know what you’re getting.
 Pirated themes are very often compromised, either harnessing your site for spam (we’ll cover this later as well) or adding malicious code which offers a “backdoor” for hackers.

 When using a pirated WordPress theme you run the risk of having your site hacked; this is not only exceptionally inconvenient and time consuming to deal with, but it can also get very expensive very quickly.
+You can see more about the WordPress security risks here.
 It’s not a risk worth taking.

 2. You don’t get help if anything goes wrong